kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 Let's launch an application that generates and outputs a hash every 5 seconds or so.

-I've prepared one [here](https://github.com/kubernetes-hy/material-example/tree/master/app1) `docker run jakousa/dwk-app1`.
+I have prepared one [here](https://github.com/kubernetes-hy/material-example/tree/master/app1), you can test it with `docker run jakousa/dwk-app1`.

-To deploy we need the cluster to have an access to the image.
+To deploy an image, we need the cluster to have an access to the image.
 By default, Kubernetes is intended to be used with a registry.
-K3d offers `import-images` command, but since that won't work when we go to non-k3d solutions we'll use the now possibly very familiar registry *Docker Hub*, which we used in [DevOps with Docker](http://devopswithdocker.com/).
-If you've never used Docker Hub, it's the place where docker client defaults to, so when you run `docker pull nginx` the nginx comes from Docker Hub.
-You'll need to register an account there and after that you can use `docker login` to authenticate yourself.
-If you don't wish to use Docker Hub you can also use local registry: follow the [tutorial here](https://k3d.io/v5.3.0/usage/registries/?h=registries#using-a-local-registry) to set one up.
+K3d offers `import-images` command, but that won't work when we switch to non-k3d solutions.
+We will use the familiar registry *Docker Hub*, which we also used in [DevOps with Docker](http://devopswithdocker.com/).
+If you've never used Docker Hub, it is the place Docker client defaults to.
+E.g. when you run `docker pull nginx`, the nginx comes from Docker Hub.
+You will need to register an account there and after that you can use `docker login` to authenticate yourself.
+If you don't wish to use Docker Hub you can also use a local registry: follow the [tutorial here](https://k3d.io/v5.3.0/usage/registries/?h=registries#using-a-local-registry) to set one up.

 ```console
 $ docker tag _image_ _username_/_image_